fabrogabrielandres/Alkemy-Blog/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-###
+### `external libraries`

-From the react-content-loader library a skeleton loader is shown while the page is loading.
+* From the **react-content-loader** library a skeleton loader is shown while the page is loading.

   The Skeleton component can receive the following props,
   type: where I can choose between the following options (Card, Table, CheckBox, Text, Image, Dost, or default), and others to customize the previous ones that are (speed width height viewBox backgroundColor foregroundColor)

+* From **chakra UI** library we are using a spinner when content is still loading.

+  It's using two colors from our pallete, those colors are #9AE6B4 and #3182CE.
+  You may see the official documentation [here](https://chakra-ui.com/docs/feedback/spinner).